 The graph illustrates hot initial growth might be followed by a plunge.
-In the ideal world a growth curve will look like the pink one below, however, in reality it’s similar to the green line: systematic development involving lots of hard work, trial and error, analysis.
+In the ideal world, a growth curve will look like the pink one below, however, in reality, it’s similar to the green line: systematic development involving lots of hard work, trial and error, analysis.

 One thing I know for sure – you need to experiment with different tactics and approaches to come up with a perfect balance.
 Below I’m revealing what kind of promotion we’ve been up to for the last month.

 One of our first activities was submitting Everhour to a number of blogs and sites reviewing startups or web apps.
-The list looks like this and we keep on updating it with newly found resources.

 Obviously, you come across both free and paid options.
 We’ve personally decided to pay 3-4 times and haven’t actually been impressed with the results, to say the least.
 Honestly, we’ve received tons more traffic from free articles while the highest number of visits and conversion rates was from independent reviews we had nothing to do with.